mdahlgrengadd/PrometheOS-src/src/plugins/README.md

 ## Overview

-The Desktop Dreamscape uses a plugin-based architecture where each application is a self-contained plugin.
+The PromethOS uses a plugin-based architecture where each application is a self-contained plugin.
 Plugins are loaded dynamically at runtime and can interact with each other through the API system.
 The API system allows components to expose functionality that can be discovered and called by other parts of the application or by AI agents.

 ## Creating a New Plugin